nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 The library wrapper also coordinates the shutdown operation among different parts of the application that use the Modem library.
 This is done by the :c:func:`nrf_modem_lib_shutdown` function call, by waking the sleeping threads when the modem is being shut down.

+When :kconfig:`CONFIG_NRF_MODEM_LIB_TRACE_ENABLED` Kconfig option is enabled, the library wrapper enables proprietary modem traces and forwards it to the `Modem trace module`_.

 When using the Modem library in |NCS|, the library should be initialized and shutdown using the :c:func:`nrf_modem_lib_init` and :c:func:`nrf_modem_lib_shutdown` function calls, respectively.